LihMartins/bookingsystem/README.md

 - **Streamlined Administration:** For clinic staff, the app simplifies appointment management, reduces manual paperwork, and enhances operational efficiency by centralising booking management.

-### Future Enhancements

-- **Upcoming Features:** Look forward to additional features such as online payment options, automated appointment reminders, and comprehensive reports and analytics that will further enhance your experience.

 ## Features

 - **User Authentication:** Basic user registration and login system.